Probing chiral topological states with permutation defects: Numerical verification

 \section{Numerical verification}

 We have systematically ignored framing anomaly in our analysis.
 Relatedly, the choice of seam for determining twists also has an intrinsic ambiguities.
 Therefore, it is necessary to numerically verify our results in microscopic models.
+Below, we check our results in two examples: the Kitaev honeycomb model, and a $\nu=1/2$ Laughlin wavefunction.
+The numerical results provide an additional check for the choice of seams, as well as demonstrate the universality of our results.
+The code required to reproduce the results is available at \cite{GH}.